-As every new parent knows, it can be challenging to put your baby to bed, let alone ensure he gets a good night's sleep.
+As every new parent knows, it can be challenging to put your baby to bed, let alone ensure your little one gets a safe and restful night's sleep.
 Follow

-- Choose firm over soft.
-Have your baby sleep on a firm mattress.
-You'll also want to clear your baby's crib of pillows and stuffed animals that could increase the risk of suffocation.
+any other soft bedding items that could increase the risk of suffocation.
 If your baby falls asleep in an infant carrier or stroller, move him to a

-- Keep your baby cool.
-Before bedtime, dress her in no more than one more layer than you would wear yourself, given the room temperature.
-Sweating, damp hair flushed cheeks, rapid breathing and a hot chest are all signs that she's too hot.
+Before bedtime, dress your baby in no more than one more layer than you would wear yourself, given the room temperature.
+You can tell if she is too hot

-- Place her on her back.
 Babies should always be placed on their backs to sleep for the first year of life.
 If your healthy baby is already able to roll from tummy to back on

 Bedtimes should be filled with sweet dreams.
 With these safety tips in mind, you and your baby are set for some well-deserved rest.